FoxelSA/libfastcal/README.md

 ## libfastcal<br/>Fast calibration data access

-The libfastcal is able to access FOXEL camera calibration data values in the fastest and safest way.
+The libfastcal provides fast Elphel camera devices calibration data values access in the most fast and simple possible way.
+The library expects key/value-files for each camera that contains the calibration data that library user wants to access,

 ### Documentation